 J Street is proud to stand with pro-peace Israeli organizations who do amazing work to create a better future for Jewish Israelis, Arab Israelis and Palestinians.
 As part of a series of profiles focused on our progressive Israeli partners we spoke with Michal Gera Margaliot, Executive Director of the Israel Women’s Network, a group which has spent decades fighting for equality in Israel.

-Last August, a high-profile case of gender segregation made it to Israel’s High Court.
+In August of 2019, a high-profile case of gender segregation made it to Israel’s High Court.

-An ultra-Orthodox concert at a public park in Afula was planning to split the public amphitheater into screened off sections for men and women — a decision which was challenged in court for contravening the principles of equality and human dignity under Israel’s Basic Law.
+An ultra-Orthodox concert at a public park in Afula was planning to split the public amphitheater into screened-off sections for men and women — a decision which was challenged in court for contravening the principles of equality and human dignity under Israel’s Basic Law.

 Ultimately, the High Court ruled that the segregation was a violation of human dignity, though the judgment was only handed down as the concert itself was ending.
-But for the group which initiated the litigation — the Israeli Women’s Network — the case was only the latest front in an ongoing battle.
+But for the group which initiated the litigation — the Israeli Women’s Network — the case was only one front in an ongoing battle.

 In public events, business settings, academia, politics, sports, police and the military, the Israel Women’s Network has been fighting the increasing exclusion and segregation of women.
 Several libraries and public spaces have instituted separate times and spaces for men and women, political billboards featuring female candidates have been blocked from religious towns and women have been barred from educational courses at several institutions.